Ms. Flora LEE

 As the Head of Collection Development and Management, I am responsible for the planning and development of the Library collections to fit the needs of academic departments and programmes.
 I oversee the acquisition of library materials, the bibliographic data services and the electronic resources management of the Library.

 Ms. Celine CHEUNG

-I am responsible for leading and managing the Cataloguing Section to catalogue and classify library materials, including physical and online resources, to support users to search and access the library collections for their teaching, learning, and research activities.
+I am responsible for the management of the bibliographic data services of library collections, including physical materials and online resources, to provide support for retrieving library materials for users' teaching, learning, and research needs.

 Ms. Alice TAI

-As the Head of the Research Support and Scholarly Communication Division, I am responsible for the planning, development and provision of a suite of services to support individual faculty members and the University administrators on their different research needs.
-The Division works closely with systems colleagues and subject librarians.
+As the Head of Research Support and Scholarly Communication, I am responsible for the planning, development and provision of a suite of services to support individual faculty members and the University administrators on their different research needs.
 Our service scope and projects include CityU Scholars portal development and content management, author identity management, research impact measurement, open access and so on.

 Mr. Miles WONG

 As the IT officer of the Systems and IT section, I am responsible for maintenance and records harvesting for CityU Scholars.
 I am also responsible for the access and authentication system of E-resources.